mxagar/deep_learning_udacity/05_GAN/DLND_GANs.md

 ## 3. Pix2Pix & CycleGAN: Image to Image Translation

 GANs are able to generate completely new images with the input of a noise vector; if we train the GAN with cat images, we can have artificial images of cats.
-The GAN somehow learns the underlying structures of the objects in the images and it is able to use them to create new unseen images with relate objects.
+The GAN somehow learns the underlying structures of the objects in the images and it is able to use them to create new unseen images with related objects.

-Another application of GANs consists in **image to image translation**: we can take in input image in one domain and transform it to another domain, i.e., generate a related new image.
+Another application of GANs consists in **image to image translation**: we can take an input image in one domain and transform it to another domain, i.e., generate a related new image.

 ![Image to Image Translation](./pics/image_to_image.jpg)